 The industry as we know it has changed, and rapidly at that.
 So what does the future of the real estate industry look like?

-From falling commissions to outsourcing to advancements in technology, let’s take a look at the five trends that are shaping the future of the real estate industry:
+From increased competition to outsourcing to advancements in technology, let’s take a look at the five trends that are shaping the future of the real estate industry:

-According to the 2017 Macquarie Residential Real Estate Benchmarking Report, increased competition has led to a steady fall in real estate commissions across Australia.
+According to the Macquarie Residential Real Estate Benchmarking Report, increased competition has led to a steady fall in real estate commissions across Australia.
 The average sales commission has fallen from 2.5% in 2009 to 2.18% in 2016.
-Meanwhile the average property management rate has fallen from 7.3% in 2014 to 7% in 2016, with profits suffering as a result.
+Meanwhile, the average property management rate has fallen from 7.3% in 2014 to 7% in 2016, with profits suffering as a result.

 New market entrants who are leveraging technology and offering tiered pricing models are putting pressure on traditional agencies.
 One such example is the emergence of fixed fee real estate agencies in recent years.
 By increasing their efficiencies and reducing their overheads, they’re able to cut costs and offer lower fees.

 To combat this, traditional agencies must introduce new technology to automate tedious tasks and offer a superior customer experience as a point of difference i.e. property management software.
 Additionally, agencies must look towards diversifying their revenue streams to boost profitability in the long-run.

 Deloitte’s 2016 Global Outsourcing Survey indicates outsourcing’s accelerated growth in the real estate industry.
 As technology continues to advance, real estate businesses will increasingly look towards outsourcing their non-core activities to reduce costs and achieve economies of scale.

 These activities might include predictable communication and administrative tasks such as data processing and collection, marketing and design, IT services and accounting, just to name a few.